 This story is one of the most beloved in the Jewish community, because of the hope that it gives a minority living in an oftentimes hostile majority culture.

-Members and friends of all ages are invited to join us for a Megillah reading and the story of Purim.
+March 20, 2019 - Members and friends of all ages joined us for a Megillah reading and the story of Purim.

 Rabbi Joel Sisenwine spent Purim in Israel...a celebration with some unexpected surprises!

 A photo slide show of our community celebrating Purim 5779!